deadlyvipers/dojo_rules/README.md

 ##Dojo Rules

-###This repository contains a list of dojo rules for the Deadly Vipers dojo\n\nAll members should read the rules.
+###This repository contains a list of dojo rules for the Deadly Vipers dojo

+###All members should read the rules.

 ###For more information, checkout the [deadlyvipers](https://github.com/deadlyvipers).